 - Waive enrollment in PEBB medical if you have or are enrolling in other employer-based group medical insurance, a TRICARE plan, or Medicare effective January 1.
 (Coverage through the Health Benefit Exchange is not group coverage.)

 - Enroll or reenroll in a Medical Flexible Spending Arrangement (PEBB benefits-eligible state agency and higher-education employees only).

 - Enroll or reenroll in the Dependent Care Assistance Program (PEBB benefits-eligible state agency and higher-education employees only).

 - Change your election under the state’s premium payment plan.

 - Change your medical and/or dental plan(s).

-- Waive medical coverage if you are enrolled in other employer-based group medical insurance coverage, TRICARE, or Medicare (coverage through the Health Benefit Exchange is not group coverage).
+- Waive medical coverage if you are enrolled in other employer-based group medical insurance coverage, a TRICARE plan, or Medicare (coverage through the Health Benefit Exchange is not group coverage).